PacketCipher/OpenWRT-HiddifyCli/README.md

 # Setup
+- Clone this repo in your router.
+- Modify `HIDDIFY_URL` in service/hiddify based on your Router CPU Architecture.
+- Modify `SUB_URL` in service/hiddify based on your subscription link.
-Run `setup.sh` in your OpenWRT Router.
+- Run `setup.sh` in your OpenWRT Router.

 ## OpenVPN Mode:
 - Rename openvpn/vpn.ovpn.example to openvpn/vpn.ovpn then modify it.